code-dot-org/code-dot-org/aws/cloudformation/README.md

 - Click the Next button to go to the Parameters page
 - Set "Stack name" to a unique descriptive name for your deploy (a branch?)
 - Fill in any other parameters as appropriate and specific to your particular template which defines them.
 Some of the params may require research to figure out.
+- Add the tag "created_by" with your email as the value
 - Click "Next" a few times then "Submit" to start your stack creating
+- Remember to come back and delete the stack when you're finished testing

 #### Exceptions